On symmetry groups of oriented matroids: Introduction

+Here, we review studies on gaps between combinatorial symmetries and geometric symmetries of related structures.
 In 1971, Mani~\cite{M71} proved that every combinatorial symmetry (face-lattice symmetry) can be realized geometrically for $3$-polytopes.
 Then Perles showed that the same holds for $d$-polytopes with $d+3$ vertices~\cite[p.120]{G03}.
 After that, it had been a big question whether every combinatorial symmetry (face-lattice symmetry) can be realized geometrically for every polytope.
-Bokowski, Ewald and Kleinschmidt~\cite{BEK84} resolved the question by proving that there is a $4$-polytope with $10$ vertices with a non-realizable combinatorial symmetry (face-lattice symmetry).
-For point configurations, Shor~\cite{S91} constructed an example of a $2$-dimensional configuration of $64$ points with a non-realizable combinatorial symmetry (oriented-matroid symmetry) and Richter-Gebert~\cite{R96_2} proposed an example of a $2$-dimensional configuration of $14$ points with a non-realizable combinatorial symmetry (oriented-matroid symmetry).
+Bokowski, Ewald and Kleinschmidt~\cite{BEK84} resolved the question by presenting a $4$-polytope with $10$ vertices with a non-realizable combinatorial symmetry (face-lattice symmetry).
+For point configurations, Shor~\cite{S91} constructed an example of a $2$-dimensional configuration of $64$ points with a non-realizable combinatorial symmetry (oriented-matroid symmetry) and Richter-Gebert~\cite{R96_2} presented an example of a $2$-dimensional configuration of $14$ points with a non-realizable combinatorial symmetry (oriented-matroid symmetry).
 In 2006, Paffenholz~\cite{P06} constructed a two-parameter infinite family of $4$-polytopes with non-realizable combinatorial symmetries (face-lattice symmetries).